L1Ryx/Dot-Matrix/README.md

 # Dot Matrix
 Simple mini-game about dodging dots on a grid.
-Game can be played [here](https://l1ryx.itch.io/dot-matrix).
+The game can be played [here](https://l1ryx.itch.io/dot-matrix).